kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 Moor](http://bcw-project.org/military/english-civil-war/northern-england/battle-of-marston-moor)
 and its aftermath in 1644, back to an episode of food poisoning in September 1643, and then forward again to arrival at Hipswell.
-The marginal notes on p.80 summarise the actual chronology of events between September and November 1643.
-Perhaps they were an attempt to provide a guide to the poor confused reader.
+The marginal notes on p.80 summarise the actual chronological order of events between September and November 1643, restoring the displaced "surfeit of lobster" to its proper place in events.
+So perhaps this was an attempt to provide a guide to the poor confused reader.

 ## Thornton as scribe

-In seventeenth-century England manuscript and print publication co-existed.[^10] The marginal markers in Alice Thornton's Books connect her particularly to the world of scribal publication; she seems to have understood scribal practices, even if she applied them in idiosyncratic and inconsistent ways (she was, after all, not a professional scribe and
+In seventeenth-century England manuscript and print publication co-existed.[^10] The marginal symbols in Alice Thornton's Books connect her particularly to the world of scribal publication; she seems to have understood scribal practices, even if she applied them in idiosyncratic and inconsistent ways (she was, after all, not a professional scribe and